Kyla-Zeit/fairscreen/README.md

   `M11 reports, saved sessions, notes, deletion, and export`
 - Application version: `0.11.10`

 The current build focuses on the complete interview-practice, reporting, and saved-session workflow.
-The former Fairness Lab page has been removed.

 ## Runtime